Skip to main content

 How Do Dietary Choices Influence Anastrozole Side Effects?

 Many dietary strategies for individuals on anastrozole are aimed at managing the side effects of lowered estrogen.
-Lower can lead to decreased bone mineral density and an increased risk of osteoporosis.
+Lower estrogen levels can lead to decreased bone mineral density and an increased risk of osteoporosis.
 A diet rich in calcium and vitamin D is therefore essential.

 Good dietary sources of calcium include fortified cereals, lentils, and salmon or sardines with bones.
 Vitamin D, which is crucial for calcium absorption, can be obtained from fatty fish like salmon and tuna, as well as fortified foods.